Nebraska

 Quick Answer

 Nebraska does not have a single statute dedicated to security cameras.
 Instead, several overlapping laws govern where and how security cameras can be used.
 Video-only surveillance in areas without a reasonable expectation of privacy is generally permitted.
 However, cameras in private areas violate Neb.
 Rev. Stat.
 28-311.08, and audio capture triggers the one-party consent requirements of Neb.
 Rev. Stat.
 86-290.
-The Biometric Autonomy Liberty Law (LB204) adds new requirements for systems that use facial recognition technology.
+LB204 (Biometric Autonomy Liberty Law) was indefinitely postponed on April 17, 2026 and did not become law, so no biometric consent requirement currently applies under Nebraska state law.

 | Detail | Answer |